thaochithai/amazon-ltr-survival-analysis/README.md

 - **Sellers**
 - **Customers**

 Customers rely on these platforms to reduce search costs when looking for products.
 Meanwhile, marketplaces like Amazon continuously refine **ranking algorithms** to present the most relevant results.
 These rankings significantly impact purchase decisions and, in turn, platform revenue.
-Products that appear higher in search results enjoy increased visibility, click-through rates, and sales — making product ranking optimization critical for sellers and platforms alike.
+Products that appear higher in search results enjoy increased visibility, click-through rates, and sales, making product ranking optimization critical for sellers and platforms alike.

 Amazon is the most influential e-commerce marketplace: